PP-FM/zkqbf-suite/sp2026_zkqbf_artifact_AWS/readme.txt

 Our protocols implement two distinct approaches for proving knowledge about quantified Boolean formulas (QBFs) in zero-knowledge:
-- **ZKQRES**: a protocol based on validating quantified-resolution (Q-Res) proofs.
+- **ZKQRES**: a protocol based on validating quantified-resolution (Q-Res/Q-Cube-Res) proofs.
 - **ZKWS**: a protocol based on validating winning strategies (Skolem/Herbrand functions).

-Both approaches enable efficient zero-knowledge proofs for PSPACE-complete statements once reduced to QBF evaluation.
+Both approaches enable efficient zero-knowledge proofs for PSPACE-complete statements through the privacy preserving verification of their certificates.

 ----------------------------------------------------------------------
 A.1 Description & Requirements